 Grace’s story is one that touches on many of the most sensitive issues […]Read Article

-Through this project, Landesa and our Ugandan partners, Women and Rural Development Network (WORUDET) and Associates in Research Uganda (ARD) have developed and refined a model for strengthening women’s land rights under customary land tenure systems.
-The model trains women in rural communities to establish women’s groups and act as facilitators for the women in their group.
-The facilitators help educate and equip the women in their group with an understanding of their land rights and the skills they need to advocate for their own land rights.
-Working together, the women’s groups identify possible avenues for negotiating for secure land rights, both legally and within their customary system.
-This project began in 2010.
+Landesa, with Ugandan partners, Women and Rural Development Network (WORUDET) and Associates in Research Uganda (ARD), developed and refined a model for strengthening women’s land rights under customary land tenure systems.
+Within the model, rural women were trained to act as trainers and facilitators within newly created women’s groups, aimed at building awareness and understanding of land rights among women in their communities.
+Working together, the women’s groups identified possible avenues for negotiating for secure land rights, both legally and within their customary system.

 With the adoption of the Uganda National Land Policy (NLP) in 2013, the Ministry of Lands, Housing, and Urban Development (MLHUD) asked Landesa staff to build on past work in the country to assist in the implementation of the NLP.
-With support from the Ford Foundation, Landesa lawyers reviewed and provided technical feedback on the NLP implementation action plan, developed a logical framework for policy implementation and capacity development for the next three years of activities, and assisted in development of a NLP implementation strategy for donors to highlight opportunities in the donor and development community to participate in the NLP.
-September 2014 to March 2015.
+With support from the Ford Foundation, Landesa lawyers reviewed and provided technical feedback on the NLP implementation action plan, developed a logical framework for policy implementation and capacity development, and assisted in development of a NLP implementation strategy for donors to highlight opportunities in the donor and development community to participate in the NLP.

 Partnered with the government of Uganda, Landesa led a team in fieldwork, monitoring, and evaluation activities aimed at determining the extent to which recent Ugandan legal land and agricultural reform has affected three key areas: (1) women’s and orphan’s rights and access to land and housing; (2) common property regimes; and (3) land markets, land fragmentation, and land consolidation.
-The government of Uganda used the analysis to guide implementation of the country’s new Land Act.
-October 2001 to 2002.
+The government of Uganda used the analysis to guide implementation of the country’s Land Act.